Electrical Qa Qc Engineer banner

 How to Become an Electrical QA/QC Engineer in India?

-Becoming an Electrical QA/QC Engineer in India requires a combination of education, skills, and experience.
+Becoming an Electrical QA/QC Engineer in India requires a combination of education, technical skills, and relevant experience.
 Here's a step-by-step guide:

 1. Educational Qualification:

 • Bachelor's Degree: Obtain a Bachelor's degree in Electrical Engineering or Electrical and Electronics Engineering from a recognized university in India.
-This is the foundational requirement.
+This is the fundamental requirement.

 • Master's Degree (Optional): A Master's degree in a related field, such as Power Systems or Quality Management, can enhance your career prospects.

-• Entry-Level Positions: Start with entry-level roles such as Electrical Engineer, Site Engineer, or Quality Control Inspector to build a strong foundation.
+• Entry-Level Positions: Start with entry-level roles such as Electrical Engineer, Site Engineer, or Testing Engineer to build a foundation in the field.

 • Certified Quality Engineer (CQE): Offered by the American Society for Quality (ASQ).